 A friend introduced him to the hospital project, and Akwaboah was keen to provide support, given its adherence to the same medical standards as U.S. hospitals and its strong management team, led by a Ghanaian doctor who had been head of orthopedics at a specialized New York hospital.
 His initial financial backing evolved into volunteer work—everything from helping patients get to their treatments to reading to the younger charges—and, eventually, a board seat, from which he offers strategic advice.

-In October 2018, Akwaboah visited the National Museum of African American History and Culture with Morgan Stanley Head of Private Wealth Management Mandell Crawley, Morgan Stanley Global Head of Diversity and Inclusion Susan Reid and other Morgan Stanley employees.
+In October 2018, Akwaboah visited the National Museum of African American History and Culture with Morgan Stanley Head of Human Resources Mandell Crawley, Morgan Stanley Global Head of Diversity and Inclusion Susan Reid and other Morgan Stanley employees.
 That led to a trip in August 2019, to mark the “Year of Return,” the 400th anniversary of the 1619 arrival of the first enslaved Africans in Jamestown, Virginia.
 Akwaboah traveled to Ghana with his family and several colleagues, some of African and Caribbean heritage, including Reid.
 The group visited Elmina Castle, a prison depot that held captives from all over West Africa before they were sold to Portuguese and Dutch slave traders.
 Up to 1,500 shackled prisoners were crammed into its dungeons for up to three months at a time, with little food or water, under abhorrent conditions that were but a hint of the slave ships and the horrors of the Middle Passage.

 It was “an emotional and distressing experience,” says Akwaboah.
 “We came face to face with the horrible reality and unimaginable suffering of what some of our ancestors experienced.
 That raw emotion reminded me that the impact of slavery is still felt today.”